Welcome to Adams Lab

 Articular response to altered joint loading

 Osteoarthritis initiates and progresses amidst daily cumulative joint use.
 Although joint tissues and cells maintain homeostasis within a range of articular forces and mechanical stress states, extreme impacts and periods of disuse are detrimental to cellular function.
 We use fluorescent reporters to study the response of cells comprising articular joints to altered stress states associated with disuse, repeated impacts, and joint instability.
-Our goal is to elucidate the temporal recovery required in order to prevent a “tipping point” beyond which tissue degradation is not recoverable.
+Our goal is to elucidate the temporal recovery required to prevent a “tipping point” beyond which tissue degradation is not recoverable.

 Articular response to altered joint loading